stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Rules specific to General-Purpose Kernels without CMA Operators
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-1) General-purpose kernels accept arguments of any of the following
+1) General-purpose kernels with ``operates_on = CELL_COLUMN`` accept
-   types: field, field vector, LMA operator, scalar integer, scalar real.
+   arguments of any of the following types: field, field vector, LMA operator, scalar integer, scalar real.
+Those with ``operates_on = DOMAIN`` cannot be passed operator arguments.

 2) A Kernel is permitted to write to more than one quantity (field or operator) and these quantities may be on the